Google Pixel 4 XL Just Black (Unlocked) - 64GB

 Here are a few benchmark scores:

 - Geekbench 5 CPU: 606 single-core; 2,056 multi-core

 - 3DMark Sling Shot Extreme: 4,007 (Vulkan); 4,564 (OpenGL)

-The Pixel 4 XL’s scores aren’t too different from other phones using the same processor, like the Samsung Galaxy Note 10 Plus, and it remains in the upper echelon of powerful smartphones, though the iPhone 11 Pro still maintains a sizable lead.
+The Pixel 4 XL’s scores aren’t too different from other phones using the same processor, like the Samsung Galaxy Note 10 Plus, and it remains in the upper echelon of powerful smartphones.
+But the more modern chip is clearly faster (and obviously, substantially more expensive).
+Oh, and the iPhone 11 Pro still maintains a sizable lead.

 Games like PUBG: Mobile, Alto’s Odyssey, Pako: Forever all performed without a hitch.
 You won’t have any trouble with performance on this phone.